Economy of Italy: Poverty

 In 2015, poverty in Italy hit the highest levels in the previous 10 years.
 The level of absolute poverty for a two-person family was €1050.95/month.
-The poverty line per capita changed by region from €552.39/month to €819.13/month.The numbers of those in absolute poverty rose nearly an entire percent in 2015, from 6.8% in 2014, to 7.6% in 2015.
-In Southern Italy the numbers are even higher, with 10% living in absolute poverty, up from 9 percent in 2014.
+The poverty line per capita changed by region from €552.39/month to €819.13/month.
+The number of those in absolute poverty rose nearly an entire per cent in 2015, from 6.8% in 2014 to 7.6% in 2015.
+In Southern Italy the numbers are even higher, with 10% living in absolute poverty, up from 9 per cent in 2014.
 Northern Italy is better off at 6.7%, but this is still an increase from 5.7% in 2014.

 The national statistics reporting agency, ISTAT, defines absolute poverty as those who can not buy goods and services which they need to survive.
 In 2015, the proportion of poor households in relative poverty also increased to 13.7 from 12.9 in 2014.
 ISTAT defines relative poverty as people whose disposable income is less than around half the national average.
 The unemployment rate in February 2016 remained at 11.7%, which has been the same for almost a year, but even having a job does not guarantee freedom from poverty.

 Those who have at least one family member employed still suffer from 6.1% to 11.7% poverty, the higher number being for those who have factory jobs.
 The numbers are even higher for the younger generations because their unemployment rate is over 40%.
 Also, children are hit hard.
-In 2014, 32% of those aged 0–17 are at risk of poverty or social exclusion, which is one child out of three.
+In 2014, 32% of those aged 0–17 were at risk of poverty or social exclusion, which is one child out of three.
 While in the north the poverty rate is about the same as that of France and Germany, in the south it is almost double that figure.
 In the last ISTAT report, poverty is in decline.
+According to the 2022 ISTAT Poverty Report, 2.18 million households and 5.6 million people live in absolute poverty in Italy.

+According to Eurostat, by 2023, 63% of Italian households will struggle to make ends meet, making it one of the European countries with the most widespread economic difficulties, surpassing France, Poland, Spain and Portugal.
+The European average is 45.5%.

+The average annual gross salary in Italy was €41,646 ($44,893) in 2022, placing the country at the twenty-first position in the OECD area, with lower wages compared to the EU average.
+Many Italians still face significant challenges in meeting basic living expenses due to high living costs and regional economic disparities.